saltytine/tivOS/docs/install.md

 ## Building
 This is an operating system, meaning that it has to be burnt into some sort of medium (disk, USB, floppy drive, somewhere!)

-> **Warning!** In case you want to try cavOS on real hardware, while nobody is liable for any damage it might cause, many features might not be available due to a lack of drivers!
+> **Warning!** In case you want to try tivOS on real hardware, while nobody is liable for any damage it might cause, many features might not be available due to a lack of drivers!

 For building there are two options (although the second is mostly geared towards developers/tinkerers):
-- **Build disk.img, a fully featured pack of cavOS that includes Limine, the kernel and any software: `make disk`.**
+- **Build disk.img, a fully featured pack of tivOS that includes Limine, the kernel and any software: `make disk`.**
-- Build only the kernel.bin file, cavOS kernel: `make kernel`.
+- Build only the kernel.bin file, tivOS kernel: `make kernel`.

 ## Testing
 - **QEMU:** `make qemu` will launch QEMU with the recommended options on the `disk.img` disk image.